SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

 - Get the Latest Release of the Software either by [clicking here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/latest) or from Releases Section of Github
-- Download the ZIP file of the Latest release for your Operating System
+- Download the ZIP file of the Latest release for your Operating System [OS Name is suffix in the Release Version Name eg. CoWinReleasesv5.0.0-windows]
 - Extract the ZIP file, you'll find two file like this:

  ![Application Release](data/ReleaseStructure.jpg)

 - Modify the settings inside `appsettings.json`
-- Double Click `CoWin.Core.exe` to RUN the Application.
+- Double Click `CoWinVaccineSlotFinder.exe` to RUN the Application.

 ### How to Open appsettings.json